demisto/content/Packs/CheckpointFirewall/Playbooks/Checkpoint_-_Publish&Install_configuration_README.md

-Publish the Checkpoint Firewall configuration and install policy over all the gateways are available.
+Publish the Checkpoint Firewall configuration and install policy over all the gateways that are available.
 Please note that only CheckPoint admin users can run this playbook.